Birding in Punta Gorda/Englewood Beach

 4. Cedar Point Environmental Park

-Cedar Point Environmental Park, another branch of the Charlotte Harbor Environmental Center, :is an established Bald Eagle nesting site, which means that trails may be closed at certain times of the year (October through May) to protect their nests.
+Cedar Point Environmental Park is an established Bald Eagle nesting site, so trails may be closed from October through May to protect the nests.
 Any closures will be clearly marked and must be respected.
-This park also attracts Snowy Egrets, Great Blue Herons, Killdeers, Rufous-sided Towhees, and Mockingbirds all year, and Common Loons and bay ducks in the winter.

 5. Charlotte Harbor Preserve State Park